 Alumni are engaged in a myriad of industries, with the most common being food systems, business consulting, sustainability, energy, finance, media, and education.
 Some graduates choose to start their own ventures, while a majority bring a spirit of intrapreneurship to existing organizations.

-The Mentor in Residence (MIR) program includes career coaching and access to professional networks in a variety of disciplines and industries.
+The CAIRs program includes career coaching and access to professional networks in a variety of disciplines and industries.
 These professionals are available to meet with students during and in between residencies and are typically a seasoned sustainability professional who possesses a wide professional network in the sustainability field.
 Each mentor is appointed on a term or year-long basis.

 We secured financial support to sponsor summer 2017 internships and fellowships for current students with agencies, social impact firms, and community-based organizations who are leading local, national, or global change.